trevkahl/Portfolio/README.md

 https://www.linkedin.com/in/trevorkahl/

-This GutHub repo is dedicated to my Portfolio required for the Applied Data Science program
+This GutHub repo is dedicated to my Portfolio with projects that were completed during my Applied Data Science program at Syracuse Univiersity

-Paper - Contains my final written paper that outlines my learning objectives over the course of my past 18 months of the program

-Presentation - This section has the powerpoint for my portfolio

-Projects - This sections contains all 3 projects that are dicussed in my paper and presentation will detaield aspects of each IST 623
+Projects - This sections contains projects that were completed over my program  will detailed code and papers from each

+IST 623

 IST 652

 IST 707

-Resume - Contains two of my professional resumes, one is a single page to hand to an employeer if I were to meet in person.
-The other is more detailed and used for job applications